-To change the marker position, click on the unidow with the right mouse button and select Set Marker, and then click on the point where you want to put the marker.
+To change the marker position, click on the H button, or click on the window with the right mouse button and select Set Marker, and then click on the point where you want to put the marker.

 You can also drag both markers with the mouse, or use the right and left arrow keys on your keyboard to change the marker position.
 Click on the graph pane to allow the keyboard to get your input before using the keyboard.